College Prep Systems

 A Planning System Designed For Your Brain

-The second session is designed to help your kid find a planning system that works for them, whether it’s a simple calendar, a planner, or something completely unique.
+The second session is designed to help your student create a planning system that works for them, tailored completely for their needs and preferences.

 Session 111: July 20